The Concord Community Club: From Closed RSL to Cultural Landmark

 -

 Community investment matters.
 The level of volunteer and sponsor involvement in this project was exceptional.
-When your community is genuinely invested in the outcome, it shows — in the build, in the opening, and in the long-term patronage.
+When your community is personally invested in the outcome, it shows in the build, the opening, and the long-term patronage.

 -